 - Hawthornden Fellow (2012)

-In addition to his work as a critic for the Times Literary Supplement, Poetry Review, PN Review, Poetry London, Essays in Criticism and other places, Dr Waterman's poetry has recently been published in the New Statesman, Guardian, Financial Times, TLS, Poetry Review, PN Review, Dark Horse, Poetry, Hudson Review, and many other publications in the UK and elsewhere.
+In addition to his regular work as a critic for the Times Literary Supplement, Poetry Review, PN Review, Poetry London, Essays in Criticism and other places, Dr Waterman's poetry has recently been published in the New Statesman, Guardian, Financial Times, TLS, Poetry Review, PN Review, Dark Horse, Poetry, Hudson Review, and many other publications in the UK and elsewhere.
 He has given many readings and talks on poetry throughout Britain and in the USA, Croatia, France, Ireland, and elsewhere.
 Visit Rory's author website.

 - Poets of the Second World War.
-Writers and Their Work , Waterman R, Northcote House/ Writers and Their Work, 2015
+Waterman R, Northcote House/ Writers and Their Work, 2016

 - Tonight the Summer's Over.
 Waterman R, Carcanet, 2013 (Poetry Book Society Recommendation.
 Shortlisted for the Seamus Heaney Prize 2014)

 - '"The nation rejoices or mourns": Literary and Cultural Ambivalences in Wendy Cope's Making Cocoa for Kingsley Amis'.
 Waterman R, English: The Journal of the English Association 262, 2019

 - '"Oh so Loinerly": Geographical Transitions and the Struggle to Belong in Tony Harrison's The Loiners'.
 Waterman R, British Literature in Transition 1960-1980, CUP, 2019

 - Donald Allen's The New American Poetry 1945-1960.
 Waterman R, New Casebook on American Poetry Since 1945, Palgrave 2018

 - “Over Our Heads”: Charles Causley's "Loss of an Oil Tanker"'.
 Waterman R, 2013, The Explicator, 71.4